UniversalDependencies/docs/_v2/core-dependents.md

 nmod(doctor, hospital)
 </div>

 We therefore propose that the [u-dep/nmod]() relation is split into two relations, one for adnominal and one for adverbial modification.
-We propose to keep the name **nmod** for the former and introduce a new name **obl** (oblique)for the latter.
+We propose to keep the name **nmod** for the former and introduce a new name [u-dep/obl]() (oblique)for the latter.